Rhododendron bureavii Franch.

 Bloom Time: Mid and late spring

 Rhododendron bureavii is a medium-sized evergreen shrub with handsome glossy dark green leaves thickly-felted rusty-brown, very noticeable on the young growth.
 It grows up to 13.1 feet (4 m) tall.
-Pink buds open to bell-shaped white flowers, which are up to 1.6 inches (4 cm) in diameter and appear in mid and late spring.
+Pink buds open to bell-shaped white flowers.
+The flowers are up to 1.6 inches (4 cm) in diameter and appear in mid and late spring.

 USDA hardiness zone 6a to 8b: from −10 °F (−23.3 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 Once properly located in the planting bed, water thoroughly and cover with an organic mulch will break down to supply nutrients as it decomposes.
 A pine bark covering applied at 2 inches (5 cm) is thought to inhibit fungi that cause root rot.
-Do not mulch with peat moss, as it is difficult to rewet after it has dried out.
+Do not mulch with peat moss, as it is difficult to rewet after drying out.
 Proper mulching will decrease the need for future care.

-Rhododendron care includes yearly fertilization, which is best applied in fall, following a hard freeze or early spring.
+Rhododendron care includes yearly fertilization, best applied in fall, following a hard freeze or early spring.
 Use fertilizer for acid-loving plants, such as organic cottonseed meal.
 The organic material you have worked into the soil previously will break down to provide some of the necessary nutrients.